Improve Your Property Through Exemplary Repair and Renovation Work

 Mr. Build has won many accolades for their service(s) over the years.
-We were selected by the readers of The Vancouver Courier as the Best Home Repair Service many years in a row.
+We were selected by the readers of The Vancouver Courier in print and on line as the Best Home Repair Service several years in a row.

 We also finished second as the 2nd best renovation company in Vancouver, B.C. by the readers of The Province newspaper.
 We have had several articles written about our company in the Home Section of the The Vancouver Sun.
 We have won badges over the years for the most positive reviews for a renovation company in Houzz, Homestars and Google.
 Mr. Build also has maintained an A+ rating at the BBB - Better Business Bureau - for 30 years.
 We can be found usually around the top of any google searches e.g. bathroom renovations and our website is www.mrbuild.com.
 Please feel free to check out our numerous customer satisfied reviews all over the internet.

 p.s.
 Mr. Build Vancouver is centrally located in the neighbourhood we work in and we are open Mon – Fri, 7 a.m. to 5 p.m.
 We can provide a complimentary estimate for any project and repair required, usually within 48 hours.
 This full service approach has allowed us to serve over 30,000 clients to date.
 Our referral and repeat business is over 50%.
 In a very competitive market, this speaks volumes about our business, but more importantly about our people.